JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 format is platform-independent because it runs on its own virtual machine.
 Wasm provides Kotlin and other languages with a compilation target.

-You can use Kotlin/Wasm on different target environments, including [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) for web applications and [WebAssembly System Interface (WASI)](https://wasi.dev/) for server-side applications.
+You can use Kotlin/Wasm in different target environments, such as browsers, for developing web applications built with [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/), or outside the browser in standalone Wasm virtual machines.
+In the outside-of-browser case, [WebAssembly System Interface (WASI)](https://wasi.dev/) provides access to platform APIs, which you can also utilize.

 ## Kotlin/Wasm and Compose Multiplatform